liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/03-creating-liferay-components.markdown

     - `build.gradle`

-Since you're creating an implementation module (a.k.a. service module), not an API module, the generated files are much closer to what you actually need.
+Since you're creating an implementation module (a.k.a. service module), not an API module, the contents of the generated class is much closer to what you actually need.

 First, you need to modify the generated `GreetingImpl.java` file so that it implements the `Greeting` interface.
 Edit your `GreetingImpl.java` file so that